adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 - **Properties**: Custom properties of a ComponentVersion.
 - **PhysicalProperties**: Physical properties of a ComponentVersion: area, volume, density, mass and bounnding box.
 - **Derivatives**: Export file formats that can be requested for a ComponentVersion: STEP, STL or OBJ.
-- **ManagePropertiesOnVersion**: Lifecycle information related to the ComponentVersion: itemNuber, lifeCycle, etc.
+- **ManagePropertiesOnVersion**: Lifecycle information related to the ComponentVersion: itemNumber, lifeCycle, etc.

 ### Explorer Docs